robertmotr/vmt-hooking/README.md

-# vmt-hooking
+# VMT Hooking: a minimal example
- Example of VMT hooking to display a simple GUI from ImGui on a minimal DX9 application using Microsoft's Detour library.
+Simple example of VMT hooking to display a simple ImGui render on a minimal DX9 application using Microsoft's Detour library.